HowieXWH/HowieXWH/README.md

 You can click the Preview link to take a look at your changes.
 --->

-If you're unsure how these work, just double-click on this text and you'll see Markdown in a Jupyter notebook.
-Here's some sample text to get you started:

 ## Foundations of Spatial Data Science

 This repository contains practicals and notes from the _Foundations_ module.